 The extensive gardens are among the most beautiful features of Manor Fields.
 All parts of the grounds are communal but remember that Manor Fields values its tranquil environment, so please respect your neighbours and keep noise to a minimum.
-The area between the Heath gate and the woodland copse, and the sunken garden around the ornamental pond are designated quiet areas.
+The area between the Heath gate and the woodland copse (where the sundial is situated), and the sunken garden around the ornamental pond are designated quiet areas.

 For the safety of both dogs and residents, all dogs must be kept on a short lead at all times when outside anywhere on the estate.
 During the summer period of 1 May to 30 September, dogs are not allowed on the main lawn or sunken garden.